 Yoga with Kassandra uses this strategy, as well as adding some other individual links, too.
 The last three profile links in this example all go to specific videos on her YouTube channel, making it say to share links and use link tracking to determine which of her videos are receiving the most traffic from various social platforms.

 5. Spotify or Soundcloud

 For musicians, using their one link to the fullest is even more important.
 By showcasing your music, you’re able to convert your social media followers to being true fans of your art.
 You want as many people to be able to hear and share your music as possible, and in many cases, this means bringing them to your Spotify page seamlessly through a story link or a bio link.

 If your music is all you want to promote, you can include just a link to your Spotify or Soundcloud page.
 Otherwise, you can use an Instagram link in bio tool to also add links to your YouTube page, your website, or your calendar of upcoming shows.
 You can also schedule links to appear according to your calendar, so fans can keep an eye out for upcoming shows.

 While there are some influencers that are strategically active on Instagram, most social media influencers are prominent on multiple platforms.
 By strategically using this link, you can bring your followers to your blog, YouTube page, podcast, or any other page you’d like.
-This helps you make sure that your followers can find you on all platforms with ease.
+This helps you make sure that your followers can find you on all platforms with ease and also helps you more quickly and easily monetize your Instagram presence.